 The stingrays were very gentle.
 Despite what you may read online, they are wild stingrays and they DO have their barbs still attached.
 They do not sting unless they feel threatened.
 But shuffle your feet and you don’t have anything to worry about.
 They come to you for food, which will be provided by the boat captain.
 Even my 2-year-old loved petting these beautiful creatures.
 This was definitely the highlight of our trip!

-I, again, brought the waterproof fanny pack and waterproof phone case, so I was able to get some amazing pictures and video.
+I, again, brought the waterproof fanny pack and waterproof phone case, so I was able to get some amazing pictures and videos.
 I couldn’t see the screen very well in the sun, so I just kept clicking away!
-They offer to sell you pictures that the boat crew take (around $150 for all), but they were not very good pictures, and I only wanted 1 which they refused to sell me alone.
+They offered to sell you pictures that the boat crew took (around $150 for all), but they were not very good pictures, and I only wanted 1 which they refused to sell me alone.
 I’m glad I brought my own camera!

 By this time, we were exhausted.
 We decided not to wait the last hour (the sun was going down), and we took a taxi bus for $20 (for the 6 of us total), back to the ship on our own.
 We grabbed some pizza on the way back to our room and ate in the room, taking turns showering.
 We had an amazing day!

 However, even in December and applying sunblock, we still burned.
 Two days in the sun was rough for this pale girl!
 I made sure to bring plenty of Burt’s Bees after sun care, which always helps soothe my skin.

 The third and last excursion I booked was a beach day in Falmouth, Jamaica.
 However, after 2 full days at the beach, I was fried.